IndexThePlanet/Logan/Sequence_Search.md

 >DRR000016_0 ka:f:222.632     5 0.31646
 TCATCAATAGATGGAGACATACAGAAATAGTCAAACCACATCTACAAAATGCCAGTATCAGGCGGCGGCTTCGAAGCCAA...
 ```
 There are five 31-mers from the query are found in the sequence.
-This is 0.31% of the full contig `DRR000016_0`
+This is 0.31646% of the full contig `DRR000016_0`

-**Note:** Adding option `--output-mapping-positions` enables to obtain the location of the k-mers of the queried sequence in the obtained contig:
+**Note:** Adding option `--output-mapping-positions` enables to obtain the location of the k-mers from the queried sequence in the obtained contig:

 ```
 >DRR000016_0 ka:f:222.632     5 0.31646 8 9 10 41 42